Vishapakar: Cultural context

 Certain studies believe Vishap is foremost worshipped as water, rain and a rich-giving soul, whose tail is capable of creating canals and paths when it hits the Earth.
-Vishap is also seen as an eerie monster who is a water source and guards treasure.
+Vishap is also seen as a monster who is a water source and guards treasure.
 Almost all the mythology explains divinity or god's hand as the cause of Vishap's death, which absorbed the water, the treasures that were guarded, and released the sacrificial virgins.
-Thus, old Egyptian myth regards Vishap as a power of darkness, who is defeated by the sun goddess Rán.
+Thus, old Egyptian myth regards Vishap as a power of darkness, who is defeated by the sun god Ra.
 As for Armenian myth, Vahagn, the dragon slayer, fights and wins the battle against Vishap.
-The Vishap battle myths have spread across the Armenian population as an old folk tale (for example, Dikran and Aztahag, Daredevils of Sassoun).
+The Vishap battle myths have spread across the Armenian population as an old folk tale (for example, Tigran and Azhdahak, Daredevils of Sassoun).
 They have also had an influence in Christian literature.
 According to legend, Vishap's death and virgin sacrifice saves Saint George.
 Other legend says Vishap is presented as a Sun, who is a bad and destructive force, that the angels fight with (thunder as a symbol of the fight, the lightning as Archangel Gabriel's flashing sword, the sparks as a fiery arrow, and the rainbow as the bow).

-According to Manuk Abeghian, Vishaps have been donated to Pantheon's beloved goddess, Astghik.
+According to Manuk Abeghian, Vishaps were donated to the Armenian goddess, Astghik.
 As for Grigor Ghapantsyan, they symbolize the dying and resurrecting god, Ara the Beautiful.